alextanhongpin/notification-challenge-1/README.md

 # Notification team Coding Challenge

+As a notification engineering team member you have to build processes that calls various APIs and handles the data.
+Processing data and have them ready to be consumed by other web services is another part of the challenges that you have to solve on daily basis.

+The code challenge below is designed to test your basic understandings of some of these problems you may face in notification stream team.

+### Problem

 You are the new member of SEEKAsia technical team, and your first task is to build a system that work as the following:
 Every 30 minutes it runs and calls github API to get the latest 10 updated repos and show this feed in Slack channel via Slack incoming webhook.